qianwk/Some-Collected-Papers-on-Stochastic-Computing/README.md

 - 2018 Neurocomputing: Stochastic learning in deep neural networks based on nanoscale PCMO device characteristics.
 (New Jersey Institute of Technology, Indian Institute of Technology)
 - 2018 European Physical Journal Plus: A new stochastic computing paradigm for the dynamics of nonlinear singular heat conduction model of the human head.
 (Institute of Information Technology, HITEC University, Cankaya University)
 - 2018 IEICE: Application of stochastic computing in brainware.
 (McGill University, Tohoku University)
+- 2018 ICCAD: Deterministic Methods for Stochastic Computing Using Low-Discrepancy Sequences (University of Louisiana at Lafayette, Lafayette)
+- 2018 Microprocessors and Microsystems: S-box-based random number generation for stochastic computing (University of Passau, Passau; University of Michigan, Ann Arbor)
+- 2018 TVLSI: Toward Energy-Efficient Stochastic Circuits Using Parallel Sobol Sequences (University of Alberta, Edmonton)
+- 2018 TCAD: Architecture Considerations for Stochastic Computing Accelerators (University of Washington, Seattle)
+- 2018 DATE: Correlation Manipulating Circuits for Stochastic Computing (University of Washington, Seattl)

 ### 2019
 - 2019 DATE: Energy-Efficient Convolutional Neural Networks with Deterministic Bit-Stream Processing.
 (University of Minnesota, University of Louisiana)